Hep C

 Ask in advance

-Speak with your healthcare provider
+Speak with your healthcare professional

 Be clear about why you want to be tested.
 Download, print, and bring the Doctor Discussion Guide to your appointment, so that you can get your questions answered.